Killing of Mitch Henriquez: Trial

 The Public Prosecution Service (Dutch: Openbaar Ministerie, OM) decided in 2016 to charge two of the five police officers who had been suspended.
 It considered that the arrest was justified but the means of restraint was not.
 One of the two officers had used a chokehold on Henriquez's neck, the other had punched him in the face and sprayed pepper spray.
 Of the other three officers, two were given written warnings.

 Henriquez's family responded that all five police officers should stand trial since they had not called an ambulance, despite the obvious need to do so.
 The family had also requested twice without success for the names of the officers to be released.
 The District Court of the Hague postponed the trial because a new expert report had given a different cause of death for Henriquez, namely cardiac arrest or heart arrhythmia.
-It was also noted that the conduct of former chief of police Gerard Bouman would be analysed since he had promised the five officers that they would not be sacked and that they would be financially compensated for their suspension.
+It was also noted that the conduct of the former chief of police Gerard Bouman would be analysed since he had promised the five officers that they would not be sacked and that they would be financially compensated for their suspension.

 The case came to trial in November 2017.
 Both officers said they felt threatened when Henriquez told them he had a gun and assumed he was serious when he stopped smiling.
 The prosecution disputed this account, saying that the officers did not search for a firearm at any stage.
 Since there were two differing explanations for Henriquez's death, a third specialist report had been commissioned and this expert told the court that Henriquez had died from acute stress as a result of police violence.
 A lip-reader affirmed that the police officers had known Henriquez was dead when they put him in the van, saying things such as "It's finished", "He doesn't respond" and "According to me, dead".
 On day 4 of proceeding, the family of Henriquez and their supporters left the court en masse in protest at the lack of interest in new images they had presented showing that Henriquez was already turning blue before being lifted into the van.